Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Limitations and Future Work

 \section{Limitations and Future Work}

-Despite its empirical effectiveness, the proposed STGAT framework has several limitations primarily related to modeling assumptions.
-First, the evaluation relies on augmented datasets with controlled timing perturbations.
-Although these perturbations capture key behaviors such as drift escalation, jitter, and epoch overflow, real-world IoT systems exhibit more complex, non-stationary clock failures driven by factors such as oscillator aging, temperature-dependent skew, firmware resets, and adversarial synchronization faults.
-Addressing this limitation requires long-horizon benchmarks collected under realistic operational conditions.
-Second, STGAT assumes a static device-interaction graph derived from metadata and topology.
-In practice, IoT connectivity evolves due to routing dynamics, sleep scheduling, mobility, and congestion.
-Extending the framework to support dynamic graph inference that co-evolves with temporal representations is an important direction for future work.
-Third, curvature-aware embeddings and graph attention introduce computational overhead that may limit deployment on ultra-low-power devices.
-Although suitable for edge gateways, future work should explore model compression, quantization, and energy-aware evaluation using metrics such as the GreenSec Score.
-Additionally, the current threat model focuses exclusively on timing-layer anomalies.
-Realistic adversaries may combine timestamp manipulation with payload-level spoofing, motivating multi-modal threat modeling that jointly considers temporal, physical, and network layers.
-In addition, STGAT does not provide formal robustness guarantees against adaptive temporal attacks, nor does it provide explicit causal attribution for detected anomalies.
-Future research will therefore focus on dynamic graph-aware temporal modeling, resource-efficient curvature-aware architectures, certified robustness for temporal graph models, and interpretable attribution of timing anomalies to underlying causal factors.
+Despite empirical effectiveness, STGAT has limitations stemming from its modeling assumptions.
+First, evaluation relies on augmented datasets with controlled timing perturbations.
+While these capture drift escalation, jitter, and epoch overflow, real-world IoT clocks exhibit non-stationary failures from oscillator aging, temperature-dependent skew, firmware resets, and adversarial synchronization faults, motivating the collection of long-horizon benchmarks.
+Second, STGAT assumes a static device-interaction graph, whereas real IoT connectivity evolves due to routing dynamics, sleep scheduling, mobility, and congestion.
+Extending dynamic graph inference to co-evolve with temporal representations is a key direction.
+Third, curvature-aware embeddings and graph attention introduce computational overhead, potentially limiting their use in ultra-low-power deployments.
+Future work should explore model compression, quantization, and energy-aware evaluation metrics, such as the GreenSec Score.
+Additionally, the threat model focuses on timing-layer anomalies; realistic adversaries may combine timestamp manipulation with payload spoofing, motivating multi-modal temporal, physical, and network threat modeling.
+STGAT also lacks formal robustness guarantees and explicit causal attribution.
+Future research will focus on dynamic graph-aware temporal modeling, resource-efficient, curvature-aware architectures, certified robustness for temporal graph models, and interpretable attribution of timing anomalies to underlying causal factors.